Lothiraldan/saltpad/README.rst

 Configure salt-api authentication
 ---------------------------------

-You'll also need to `configure the external auth`_ in your salt master.
+You will also need to `configure the external auth`_ in your salt master.
 For example in master config:

 .. code-block:: bash